 This is just one entry in our series seeking to help players better understand disc golf rules.
-If you're interested, you can find others explaining things like out-of-bounds and mandatories here once you've mastered everything below.
+If you're interested, you can give others explaining mandatories (mandos), out-of-bounds (OB), and the two-meter rule a read after you've mastered everything below.

 FOOT FAULTS & STANCE VIOLATIONS